Where is New York City Ballet located?

 Student and senior groups receive the same discount as other groups.

 What time should we arrive?

-Audience members are admitted to the David H. Koch Theater lobbies one hour prior to the start of the performance.
-The auditorium generally opens for seating one hour minutes before curtain.
+Audience members are admitted to the David H. Koch Theater lobbies one hour prior to the start of the performance, and the auditorium opens for seating 30 minutes before curtain.
 If you are picking up your tickets at the Box Office, please allow at least 15 minutes to do so.
 If you purchased a Meet the Dancer or Meet the Musician, you need to arrive 90 minutes prior to performance time.

 New York City Ballet does not issue refunds or exchanges on group tickets.
-You may donate the tickets not being used back to New York City Ballet for resale and receive a tax deduction receipt for the full amount.
+If you are unable to find an alternate person, you may return the ticket/s not being used back to New York City Ballet for resale.

 What if we purchased more tickets than we are able to use?